StefanFeltenmark/StefanFeltenmark/README.md

 - 👀 I’m interested in mathematical optimization
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on decision support projects
-- 📫 How to reach me: stefan@feltenmark.com
+- 📫 How to reach me: stefan@feltenmark.se

 <!---
 StefanFeltenmark/StefanFeltenmark is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.